kickstarter/cfn-flow/README.md

 }
 ```

-While testing, set the `prefix` parameter to dev prefix like `dev/aaron`.
+While testing, set the `prefix` parameter to a dev prefix like `dev/aaron`.
 When you're confident your changes work, release them with cfn-flow and change the `prefix` parameter to `release/1.0.0` for production.